confluentinc/demo-change-data-capture/README.md

    SELECT * FROM rewards_status;
    ```

-1. We can either stream this data to an external system by leveraging a connector or we can write a producer that will publish updates (for example an in-app notifications).
+1. We can either stream this data to an external system by leveraging a connector or we can write a producer that will publish updates (for example, an in-app notifications for a mobile app).
 The sky is the limit!

 ---